Detroit Red Wings: The "Euro-Twins" era (2006–2017)

-On July 2, 2008, the Red Wings announced the signing of Marian Hossa.
+On July 2, the Red Wings announced the signing of Marián Hossa.
 On January 1, 2009, the Red Wings played the Chicago Blackhawks in the second NHL Winter Classic at Chicago's Wrigley Field, defeating them 6–4.
 Although they finished second in the conference to the San Jose Sharks, the Wings became the first team in NHL history to top 100 points in nine straight seasons.
 In the playoffs, the Red Wings swept the Columbus Blue Jackets, then defeated the eighth-seeded Anaheim Ducks in a hard-fought seven-game series.
 They took on the vastly improved Chicago Blackhawks in the conference finals, winning in five games.
-The Red Wings would face the Pittsburgh Penguins in the Stanley Cup Final for a second consecutive year, but this series would feature a different outcome as the Penguins defeated the Red Wings in seven games.
+The Red Wings faced the Pittsburgh Penguins in the Stanley Cup Final for a second consecutive year, but this series featured a different outcome as the Penguins defeated the Red Wings in seven games.
 The Red Wings became only the second NHL team to lose the Stanley Cup at home in game 7.

 The Red Wings began the 2009–10 NHL season in Stockholm, losing both games to the St. Louis Blues 4–3 and 5–3, respectively.
 They were plagued by injuries throughout the season and lost the second most man games to injury, with only the last place Edmonton Oilers losing more.
 The beginning of the season was a struggle for the Red Wings, with key players out of the lineup, including Zetterberg, Tomas Holmstrom, Johan Franzen, Valtteri Filppula and Niklas Kronwall.
 After the Olympic break, Detroit posted a record of 13–3–2 and earned 28 points, the most by any team in the NHL.
 This run helped them secure the fifth playoff seed in the Western Conference.
 This, however, was the first time the Red Wings did not have home ice advantage in a playoff series in ten seasons.
 Detroit won their first-round playoff series over the Phoenix Coyotes in seven games.
-In the second round, they would be defeated by the San Jose Sharks in five games.
+In the second round, they were defeated by the San Jose Sharks in five games.

-Nicklas Lidstrom during the 2009–10 season.
+Nicklas Lidström during the 2009–10 season.
 Named captain in 2006, he maintained the position until his retirement in 2012.